zachgoll/finance_to_code/log.md

 ### Thursday July 6

 By far the most productive day yet here at the Piscine!
 Today, I made a rule for myself that I would never stay in the lab for more than 2 hours at a time without taking a break.
 Although I didn't adhere perfectly to this rule, I did as best as I could, and as a result, kept my concentration/focus throughout the entire day.
 Taking periodic breaks (even when I didn't want to) helped more than anything I have tried to this point.
 I ended up finishing four exercises, which included a string concatenation program that I was quite proud to get working.
 Most of the code I wrote today incorporated the malloc function, and helped me further understand the importance of managing memory in any computer.
 Also, after writing over 100 lines of code just to concatenate a few string pointers into a dynamically allocated char pointer, it dawned on me just how complex some of the high level languages that handle this stuff for you are.
 In the past two months I have done a good amount of low level programming, and it is allowing me to not only learn the core principles of computers, but also appreciate those rare times when I get to write something in Python and watch as magic happens in front of my eyes!

+### Friday July 7

+Difficult day.
+Worked on a function to split a string separated by tabs, spaces, and line breaks, and dynamically allocate memory for each new string.
+After working on this for several hours, I learned about header files, structs, enums, defines, typedefs, etc.  I'm still a bit cloudy on these topics, but have a good understanding of protecting from double inclusions of header files.
+Also, thanks to my Python programming experience (working with classes and objects), I understand the concept of structs in a sense, but will have to get used to the meticulous C syntax, especially with the dereferencing of struct pointers.